Code-Institute-Submissions/Carmos-Cottages/README.md

 - Icons were used throughout the site to improve the efficiency of UX.

 # Features - fazer depois
+Long scrollable page with snapping to the sections.

+Sticky top menu, wich makes it 'feel' like multiple pages.

+Menu with icons only for an intuitive design with an alternative for visual impaired people.

+Icons in the upper right corner of the sections to instantly align them vertically on the screen.

+Arrow icons in the lower right corner to scroll a section up or down.

+Mouse-hover tooltips for icons and links.

+Smooth scrolling for menu items.

+Static pictures below the sections for a nice scrolling effect.

+Fully responsive design.

+Always visible social media links at the left side on wider screens.

+Horizontal bar of social icons for the smaller screens.

+Record front cover as first page wich will always be visible behind the other transparent pages.

+Info section with a short introduction.

+Stream section with an embedded soundcloud playlist.

+Download section for the MP3/Flac version of the record with help info on zip-files.

+Cover-art section to showcase the album-art.

+Releaseparty section with an embedded youtube video of the releaseparty.

+Back cover of the record.

+Footer with credits and links to contributers to both the website as the record.

+Transparent background in the footer wich still matches the colour of the navigation bar

+Form to sign up for future updates by mail.

+In this release the form will do nothing but reload the page, as its functionality is out of the scope of this project.

 ### Resources Left to implement
+- Option to switch to the Portuguese Language.
 - Implement online payment system.
 - Implement way of making online reservation of Cottages.